- Student Housing

 (916) 278-2842, (916) 278-1105

 Established in 1981, the Center is a program of Associated Students, Inc. and also supported by the University Union of California State University, Sacramento.
 The program has successful partnerships with: California Department of Parks and Recreation, the U.S. Bureau of Reclamation and the California Division of Boating and Waterways.

-The Aquatic Center’s programs include classes for academic credit; leisure classes open to the community in sailing, rowing, kayaking, canoeing, water ski, wakeboard, “jet ski”, windsurfing, and stand up paddling.
+The Aquatic Center’s programs include classes for academic credit; leisure classes open to the community in: sailing, windsurfing, rowing, kayaking, stand-up paddling, canoeing, outrigger canoe, water ski, wakeboard, and “jet ski”.
 The Sacramento State Aquatic Center is also the home of the Sacramento State Rowing Club and Women's Rowing Team and Sacramento State Wakeboard and Water Ski Clubs.
 The Aquatic Center prides itself on hiring Sacramento State Students.

 The Center is open to the general public as well as to Sacramento State students, faculty, staff, and alumni, who can receive a discount on boat rentals and leisure classes by showing their OneCard or Sac State Alumni Affiliation card.

-Located next to Nimbus Dam at Highway 50 and Hazel Avenue, the Aquatic Center offers.
-Beach Reservations, Team Building Activities, Private Lessons, Summer Youth Camps and Youth Groups; Additionally, there is an abundance of aquatic equipment available to rent: life jackets, canoes, kayaks, stand up paddle boards, hydro bikes, rowing shells, sailboats, and windsurfers.
+Located next to Nimbus Dam at Highway 50 and Hazel Avenue, the Aquatic Center offers, Beach Reservations, Team Building Activities, Private Lessons, Summer Youth Camps and Youth Groups; additionally, there is an abundance of aquatic equipment available to rent: canoes, kayaks, stand up paddle boards, hydro bikes, rowing shells, sailboats, and windsurfing boards.

 Department of Intercollegiate Athletics

 Sacramento State is committed to providing equal opportunities to male and female students in intercollegiate athletics.
 Nearly 500 student-athletes participate in the athletics program with athletic scholarships awarded to student-athletes in every sport.

 The Nest serves as the home for women’s volleyball, men’s and women’s basketball, and women’s gymnastics.
 Both the baseball and softball teams had their on-campus stadiums renovated in 2003 with the baseball field receiving permanent lights in 2016.
 The men’s and women’s soccer teams also compete in a renovated facility.
 The women’s rowing team trains and competes at the Sacramento State Aquatic Center on Lake Natoma, rated as one of the nation’s top aquatics facilities.
 The venue has hosted the NCAA Women’s Rowing Championships 10 times since 1997.